ParticularlyCALLED

 Thus, true silence consists of two parts: both interior and exterior.

-If you think about it, when was the last time you felt you had something important to say, yet the person you were speaking to, while technically letting you speak, completely disregarded everything you had to say once you had finished?
+When was the last time you felt you had something important to say, yet the person you were speaking to, while technically letting you speak, completely disregarded everything you had to say?
 It doesn’t matter whether they were being intentionally rude, or if they had been on their phone or somehow otherwise distracted.

 How “listened to” did you feel??